 22.214.171.124 You have had death within your immediate family.
 You must submit a death / funeral notice.

 9.4.2 All requests that don't meet these conditions will be decided at the discretion of the Head Lecturer.

 9.5 Holidays and work trips: Allowances for late submission of assignments may not be made if you are away on holiday or on a work trip.
-The course dates are clearly provided in the information pack or online, and it is your responsibility to ensure that you are able to complete the course by submitting assignments and examinations on time.
+The course dates are clearly provided online, and it is your responsibility to ensure that you are able to complete the course by submitting assignments on time.

-9.6 Assignment and Examination rewrites: Rewrites of assignments are not permitted.
+9.6 Assignment rewrites: Rewrites of assignments are not permitted.
 Courses are based on continuous assessment and because contextual feedback is provided after each assignment, rewrites provide an unfair advantage.

 9.7 Assignment re-marks: For graded courses you may request, in writing, a re-mark of an assignment at any stage of the course.
 However, no re-marks will be considered after the final results have been released.
 Please note that re-marks may result in an increase, decrease or no change to your mark.
 The cost of an assignment re-mark is available on request.
 A re-mark must be requested in writing to your Head Lecturer, and the re-mark fee paid, before final results have been released for the course.

 9.8 Final results: Your final result or completion status may be subject to a moderation process.
 If you have outstanding fees or amounts owing, your final result will be withheld until such time as your fees have been settled in full.
 If you are dissatisfied with your academic standing (final result for the course) you are within your rights to submit an appeal within 7 working days after the final results have been made available by contacting your Head Lecturer, who will explain the appeals process to you.